codefresh-io/docs.codefresh.io/_docs/installation/gitops/migrate-cli-runtimes-helm.md

 The name of the Helm-based Runtime _must be identical_ to that of the CLI-based Runtime.
 The `namespace` is required only if it is different from the Runtime name.

+**Install by applying values.yaml**
+Run this command to install the GitOps Helm Runtime by applying `values.yaml`.
+Remember to replace the name with the correct name if changed.

+{% highlight yaml %}
+helm upgrade --intall <helm-release-name> \
+  --create-namespace \
+  --namespace <namespace> \
+  -f values.yaml \
+  oci://quay.io/codefresh/gitops-runtime \
+  --wait
+{% endhighlight %}

 <br><br>